ara3d/bim-open-schema/README.md

 [**Parquet**](https://parquet.apache.org/) is very efficient to read/write, easy to use, compact, with wide support.
 It is also self-describing and validating.
 Unlike with CSV or JSON, a Parquet importer can determine exactly how many rows and columns of data there are and what data types are contained.
-Parquet is rapidly becoming the standard for data sciene

 ## Repo Contents